 - A probate attorney will efficiently move the will or estate through the process.
 A lawyer will understand which areas of the estate, will or trust may create possible problems in the courts or among heirs and beneficiaries and can work to resolve them outside of the courtroom.
 Creditors, business partners and all parties who share an interest in the estate must be legally notified of the death and probate matter.
 Any threats of collections actions must go through your attorneys’ office.
 An experienced probate attorney will know the process and be able to answer any questions you may have.

 - An experienced probate attorney will understand the emotions that often surface when dealing with relatives and lifelong friends.
-Whether for money or important heirlooms, even the closest family members may challenge a will or family decisions regarding the passing down of such heirlooms and other property.
+Whether for money or important heirlooms, even the closest family members may challenge a will or family decisions regarding the passing down of such heirlooms and any other property.
 It is essential to have a probate lawyer resolve disputes before they become long-term problems between friends and relatives.

 - Final taxes will need to be filed.
 Even if an individual died without significant assets, there will be final documents to collect and taxes to be filed.
 Having an attorney handle the final taxes, debts and other financial affairs means these complex problems won’t fall on one or a few individuals.